siddhartha-gadgil/DeptWeb/_seminars/2023/2023-11-17-pabitra-barman.md

 \ell_{X_n}(A)= \sum_{i=1}^{n}\log (\sigma_i(A))^2,
 \end{equation}
 where $\sigma_i(A)$ are the singular values of $A$.
 We show that the same $j$ dominates $\rho$ in the translation length spectrum as well.
-Lindstr\"om's Lemma for planar networks is one of the key ingredients of the proof.
+Lindstr&ouml;m's Lemma for planar networks is one of the key ingredients of the proof.

 In both cases, if $S$ is a punctured surface, then $j$ lies in the same relative representation variety as $\rho$.